search

 Break retirement planning into smaller steps

 The idea of preparing for retirement can be overwhelming.
 Experts at anxiety.org recommend approaching retirement planning the same way you would tackle a project at work.
-Break big goals into smaller steps and focus on one task at a time.
+Break big goals into smaller ones and focus on one task at a time.
 Set deadlines for yourself to keep the process moving.

 Consider working after retirement with a bridge job